 The CCNA Voice certification validates skills in VoIP technologies such as IP PBX, IP telephony, handset, call control, and voicemail solutions.
 Candidates also get exposure to the Cisco Unified Communications architecture and design covering mobility, presence, and TelePresence applications.

 Cisco ran a contest on LinkedIn between 9-14 May 2011 for contestants to provide feedback on “How Cisco Certifications Help My Career”.
 The results were posted on the Cisco website at the Cisco Learning Network.
 Head over to here and see the results for yourself.

-Scott Stephenson is a Principle Technologist at QA- leading providers of Cisco Certification and training courses ,where he is responsible for authoring courses and instructing on the Windows OS, Networking Infrastructure, Active Directory, Exchange, Security, Virtualization and Cisco technologies.
-After serving in H.M forces for 15 years specialising in telecommunications and Electronic Warfare; Scott became certified in Cisco, CompTIA, and CI r and began working as a Microsoft Vendor Contractor and MD of his own business before joining QA in 2005.
+Scott Stephenson is a Principal Technologist at QA- leading providers of Cisco Certification and training courses, where he is responsible for authoring courses and instructing on the Windows OS, Networking Infrastructure, Active Directory, Exchange, Security, Virtualization and Cisco technologies.